voxsoftware/kawix-core/README.md

 **When not use dynamic loading?**

 1. Just now, only with native bindings module, because currently **@kawix/core** doesn't have ability to compile.
-But will be available using *npm* package for install other packages
+But will be available using *npm* package for this purpose

 **Is secure hot loading?**